AdnanSiddiqui/theme-apex/README.md

 theme-apex
 ==========

 The officiial theme repo for Apex.
-Fork this to use it as a boilerplate.
+Fork this to use it as aa boilerplate.

 ## Getting Started